 3. Prohibited items found in residential facilities may be confiscated.
 Residents may receive confiscated items after checking out of the residential facility.
 Confiscated items deemed to be illegal shall be turned over to the Emory Police Department.

 4. The Office of Residence Life and Housing has the right to levy and collect fines for unauthorized use or alterations of rooms, equipment, or buildings, for special cleaning necessitated by improper care or use of rooms, common areas/spaces, and equipment, and for noncompliance with registration or check-out procedures.

-5. The Executive Director of Residence Life and Housing, or their designee, reserves the right to require single occupants living in double rooms to move together in order to open double rooms for others.
+5. The Director of Housing Operations and Facilties, or their designee, reserves the right to require single occupants living in double rooms to move together in order to open double rooms for others.

 6. The University furnishes each student living in University housing with a bed, chest of drawers, a closet (or wardrobe), a desk, and a chair.
 Students may provide draperies or other decorations.
 The University does not provide linens or pillows.
 Custodial service is provided for residence hall areas other than students’ rooms (and within apartments).
 Students are responsible for keeping their rooms orderly and sanitary and for cooperating in the upkeep of common areas.
 Residents living in apartment-style living are responsible for cleaning and maintaining sanitary conditions in their bathrooms and kitchen areas.
 The Office of Residence Life & Housing reserves the right to levy and collect fines for unsanitary conditions or severe neglect in the upkeep of a room; it also reserves the right to levy and collect group bills for common area damages.